sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/mobile-phones/index.md

 $ sitespeed.io --browsertime.chrome.android.package com.android.chrome https://www.sitespeed.io
 ~~~

-And you will get the result as you are used to with summaries and waterfall graphs.
+You will get result as you would with running this normally with summaries and waterfall graphs.